 Aggravating factors can increase the severity of a criminal sentence.
 Courts will often consider such factors including:

-Some state statutes present one single sentence for all offenders, while others denote a range or set of possible penalties.
-California law, for instance, requires either 3, 6, or 11 years in prison.
-In Florida, however, manslaughter is considered a second-degree felony, resulting in a fine of up to $10,000, up to 15 years in prison, or both.
+Some state laws order one single sentence for all offenders, while others specify a range of possible penalties.
+Voluntary manslaughter under California law requires either three, six, or 11 years in prison.
+In Florida, manslaughter is a second-degree felony, resulting in up to 15 years in prison, or both.

-Some states may also layout specific aggravating or mitigating factors in their statutes.
-Under Florida law, for example, for voluntary manslaughter committed with the use of a weapon or firearm, the charge goes up to a first-degree felony.
+Some states may also lay out specific aggravating or mitigating factors in their statutes.
+Under Florida law, voluntary manslaughter with the use of a weapon or firearm increases the offense to a first-degree felony.